 In the Khmer diet, rice and freshwater fish play big roles because of the abundance of both.
 Amok is a national dish, made from fish, coconut milk and curry paste.

 All the ingredients are mixed together and put in banana leaf cups with coconut cream on top, then steamed.
 Another common form is amok chouk – snails with curry steamed in their shells.
 Best served with a plate of hot rice.

 Samlor Machu Trey (sweet and sour soup with fish)

 This dish is popular in many households in Cambodia as it’s not only easy to make but it also has a lovely taste.
 Its ingredients include fish, garlic, lemongrass, celery, tamarind juice, bean sprouts, pineapple and seasoning with sugar, fish sauce, and salt.

-Many people also add some fresh green herbs and hot chili pepper on top before serving.
+Many people also add some fresh green herbs and hot chilli pepper on top before serving.

 This popular Cambodian stir-fry is another common dish found throughout the country.
-After put beef in the heat oil with garlic, stir fry until the beef become tender.
+After putting the beef in heated oil with garlic, stir fry until the beef becomes tender.
 Then add vegetables such as red peppers and onion as well as the kroeung mixture.

 Kroeung is lemongrass paste which is considered very healthy, made from a variety of Asian herbs such as lemongrass (known to have a benefit in lowering acne and pimples), kaffir lime leaves and galangal.

 Twa Ko (Cambodian sausage)